LEGAL ADVISER VACANCY

-Are you an ambitious law graduate with aspirations to utilise your law degree for the benefit of the public interest?
-Do you wish to work in a meritocratic culture with the potential to further your legal career by completing your training contract?
-If yes, joining Protect’s expert legal advice centre may be the solution for you.
+Are you an ambitious law graduate with aspirations to utilise your law degree to benefit the public interest?
+Moreover, do you wish to work in a meritocratic culture with the potential to further your legal career by completing a Training Contract?
+If so, joining Protect may be the solution for you.

-Protect is the leading whistleblowing charity with 25 years’ subject matter expertise.
-We are unique in that we are the only free, confidential legal advice line for whistleblowers and were instrumental in creating the Public Interest Disclosure Act.
-The Charity is regularly involved in the biggest legal cases concerning whistleblowing, and in recent years has intervened in four Court of Appeal cases, and one case in the Supreme Court.
-In addition to this work, we support organisations from FTSE250 to SMEs, across multiple sectors, in enhancing their whistleblowing arrangements.
+Protect is the UK’s leading whistleblowing charity, with 25 years’ subject matter expertise.
+We are unique in that we are the only free, confidential legal advice line for whistleblowers, and were instrumental in enacting the Public Interest Disclosure Act 1998.
+Protect is regularly involved in the UK’s biggest whistleblowing legal cases, and, in recent years, has intervened in four Court of Appeal cases, and one Supreme Court case.
+In addition to this work, we support organisations from FTSE 250 companies to SMEs, across multiple sectors, in enhancing their whistleblowing arrangements.

-We are now looking for an enthusiastic, driven and public-spirited law graduate to join our expert Whistleblowing Advice Line team.
+Due to the staggering demand that will see our Advice Line receive a projected 4,000 new cases in 2021, we are looking for an enthusiastic, driven and public-spirited law graduate to join our expert Whistleblowing Advice Line team.

-- as a member of the Advice Line team, you will assist in developing and improving the service, so that it best delivers on fulfilling Protect’s charitable objectives; and
+- As a member of the Advice Line team, you will assist in developing and improving the advisory service, so that it best delivers on fulfilling Protect’s charitable objectives; and

 - Supporting the Policy team as they campaign for reform of whistleblowing law and practice;

-- Assisting the Business Support team in their delivery of training and consultancy to businesses, charities and government bodies
+- Assisting the Business Support team in their delivery of training and consultancy to businesses, charities and government bodies; and

 - Working with the Head of Advice, and other senior lawyers, in their preparation of legal interventions in key whistleblower cases.

-The successful candidate must have a law degree, a strong academic background, good communication skills, previous experience providing advice, and a demonstrable interest in using the law to benefit the public interest.
+Tenacious, positive and smart working.
+The successful candidate must have a law degree, a strong academic background, good communication skills, previous experience in providing advice, and a demonstrable interest in using the law to benefit the public interest.
 Experience engaging with policy makers, or the business community, will also count favourably towards an application.